 Attorney Phillip Fishman, JD

 Mr. Fishman graduated from Washington University Law School in St. Louis, Missouri.
 He came to Minnesota in 1977 to direct the University of Minnesota’s Student Legal Services program.
 He started his own practice specializing in immigration law in 1980 and is the founding partner of Fishman, Binsfeld and Bachmeier, P.A.
 In 2011, he established a separate practice under his name, Phillip F. Fishman, P.A.
-He continues that practice with associate Rachel Petersen in Edina, Minnesota.

 Mr. Fishman’s firm handles a broad range of immigration matters, including asylum, removal proceedings, adjustment of status, visa processing, marriage petitions, naturalization hearings and other matters that assist individuals who are seeking to obtain or protect their favorable status in the United States.
 In addition to appearing in Immigration Court, Mr. Fishman has also appeared before the Bureau of Immigration Appeals (BIA) and in Federal Courts.